MustangProtocol/mustang-docs/docs/user-docs/general.md

 # General

 ### What is Mustang Finance?
-Mustang Finance is a decentralized borrowing protocol that lets users deposit ETH, LSTs, and ARB as collateral, and mint the stablecoin MUST at an interest rate depositors choose.
-Mustang Finance is a friendly fork based on Liquity v2.
+Mustang Finance is a decentralized borrowing protocol that lets users deposit WETH, rETH, tBTC, and SAGA as collateral, and mint the stablecoin MUST at an interest rate depositors choose.
+Mustang Finance is a Liquity V2 fork built specifically for the Saga EVM.

 ### The main use-cases for Mustang Finance are: